Hachi1/quicklook/README.md

 ...Done!
 ```

 What we get is a bunch of PNGs with single time frames and a GIF animation.
 That was easy, wasn't it?:) Since we did not set any output directory, the output files (frames+animation) are stored in input path.
 Much better is to define a separate location for this using `-o` flag.
 We can also change the name of our animation using `-n` flag.
-The type of domain is appended automatically.
+The type of domain and selected vertical levels are appended automatically.

 We can further improve our plot.
 We can for example plot points of interest (PIO) into the plot by means of providing a *file* using flag `-r <file_with_POIs>`.
 The format of the file should be as follows.
 Each PIO is on a separate line, where its longitude, latitude and label appears:
 ```